DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 --------------------
 A pointer can point to any memory address within the scope of the program, which includes pointers themselves.
-Each new pointer justs ands another to the chain of pointers.
+Each new pointer just adds another to the chain of pointers.
 The language does not impose a strict limit.
 The only limit is your sanity...